haveanicedaymydear/Assistant-Autogen/instructions/writer_guidance_s3.md

 ## Section 3: Content and Structure Template

-The file `output_s3.md` must be structured with the following six main areas of need.
-Needs should be categorised according to the _need_categoristion_guide.
-Needs should not be repeated under multiple categories.
-Not all setions must have needs included - only if there are needs which fit that category in the source documents.
-Each section may have between 0 and 10 needs.
+The file `output_s3.md` must be structured under the following six main areas of need.
+Needs should be categorised strictly according to the _need_categoristion_guide.

 ### Needs, Provisions and Outcomes